The Market Returns from Easter with a Clear Message

 That is not a temporary condition.
 It is the structural reality of the UK property market, and it has not shifted.

-For anyone considering a sale, week 15 offers no reassurance that simply being listed is enough.
+For anyone Arrange a Consultation, week 15 offers no reassurance that simply being listed is enough.
 More homes are competing for the same pool of buyers.
 The selective nature of demand means that properties which are well priced and well presented continue to transact.
 Those that are not remain on the market while others move around them.

 The margin for error has not increased.
 If anything, the volume of new stock has reduced it further.